marvelhrk/Festify/README.md

 - Navigation Component and BottomNavigation: Smooth navigation between fragments.

 **Application Link & Future Scope:**
-Download the Festify-Android app [here](https://drive.google.com/file/d/1yiIqOEHv8ai26nImwrYlxA6YDlQEfTo9/view?usp=sharing).
+Download the Festify app [here](https://drive.google.com/file/d/1yiIqOEHv8ai26nImwrYlxA6YDlQEfTo9/view?usp=sharing).

 The app is in the alpha phase, with ongoing development and improvements planned.
 Future enhancements include fetching event data from a backend server, introducing a "Teams" fragment to find event teammates, and adding a fragment for users to share event-related pictures.